 Ahmed, Eliza and John Braithwaite (2011) ‘Shame, pride and workplace bullying’, in Susanne Karstedt, Ian Loader and Heather Strang (eds), Emotions, Crime and Justice, Hart Publishing, Oxford.

 Ahmed, Eliza and John Braithwaite (2005) ‘Forgiveness, Shaming, Shame and Bullying’, Australian and New Zealand Journal of Criminology 38(3): 298-323.

 Ahmed, Eliza and Valerie Braithwaite (2006) ‘Forgiveness, reconciliation and shame management: Three key variables in reducing school bullying’, Journal of Social Issues 62(2): 347-370.

-Dr Eliza Ahmed’s research interests lie in the regulation of rule violation as it relates to shame/pride management, interpersonal relationships, and the processes of regulation.
-Focusing in...
+Dr Eliza Ahmed is a Clinical Psychologist.
+Her research interests lie in the regulation of rule violation as it relates to shame/pride management, interpersonal relationships, and the processes of...

 Valerie Braithwaite is an interdisciplinary social scientist with a disciplinary background in psychology.
 She has taught in social and clinical psychology programs at undergraduate and graduate...

 John Braithwaite is a Professor and Founder of RegNet (the Regulatory Institutions Network), now School of Regulation and Global Governance (RegNet) at the Australian National University.